unlimitediw/DistributedSystemLearn/DockerAndContainer.md

 > Summary:
    * The network performance inside and outside of the container is basically no difference.
 After comparing pinging "github.com" both inside and outside, the RTT only is different in 0.001 ms.
    * There are many kind of driver for containers networking such as bridge(default) and overlay and they are scoped in local and swarm respectively.
-Generally speaking, the bridge is created for connection and the overlay can be used to create a virtual network between seperate host even itself and it is build over an existing netwrok.
+Generally speaking, the bridge is created for connection and the overlay can be used to create a virtual network between sepearate host even itself and it is build over an existing netwrok.
 May be this is the reason why it is called overnet.
    * There are many powerful commands for inspecting and managing network but since we can create many containers in a OS, we should still care about the management which large scale interconnect in my opinion.
 (After writing up this summary, I found the swarm solution in next section.
 Lucky anyway!)

 <a name ="swarm"></a>